Update: This story has been changed to reflect additional interviews with ophthalmologists.

 Blue light’s rap sheet is growing ever longer.
 Researchers have connected the high-energy visible light, which emanates from both the sun and your cell phone (and just about every other digital device in our hands and on our bedside tables), to disruptions in the body’s circadian rhythms.
-And physicians have drawn attention to the relationship between our favorite devices and eye problems, ranging from everyday eye strain to glaucoma to macular degeneration.
+And physicians have drawn attention to the relationship between our favorite devices and eye problems.

 Humans can see a thin spectrum of light, ranging from red to violet.
 Shorter wavelengths appear blue, while the longer ones appear red.
-What appears as white light, whether it's from sunlight or screen time, actually includes almost every color in the spectrum.
-In a recent paper published in the journal Scientific Reports, researchers at the University of Toledo have begun to parse the process by which close or prolonged exposure to the 445 nanometer shortwave called "blue light" can trigger irreversible damage in eye cells.
-The results could have profound consequences for consumer technology.
+What appears as white light, whether it’s from sunlight or screen time, actually includes almost every color in the spectrum.
+In a recent paper published in the journal Scientific Reports, researchers at the University of Toledo have begun to parse the process by which close or prolonged exposure to the 445 nanometer shortwave called “blue light” can trigger irreversible damage in cells.
+But experts say there’s no reason to panic.

 “Photoreceptors are like the vehicle.
 Retinal is the gas,” says study author and chemistry professor Ajith Karunarathne.
-In the lab, when cells from the eye were exposed to blue light directly—in theory, mimicking what happens when we stare at our phone or computer screens—the high-intensity waves trigger a chemical reaction in the retinal molecules in the eye.
+In the lab, when cells were exposed to blue light directly—in theory, mimicking what happens when we stare at our phone or computer screens—the high-intensity waves trigger a chemical reaction in retinal molecules.
 The blue light causes the retinal to oxidize, creating “toxic chemical species,” according to Karunarathne.
-The retinal, energized by this particular band of light, kills the photoreceptor cells, which do not grow back once they are damaged.
+The retinal, energized by this particular band of light, kills cells, which do not grow back once they are damaged.
 If retinal is the gas, Karunarathne says, then blue light is a dangerous spark.

 Blue light occurs naturally in sunlight, which also contains other forms of visible light and ultraviolet and infrared rays.
 But, Karunarathne points out, we don’t spend that much time staring at the sun.
-As kids, most of us were taught it would fry our eyes.
-Digital devices, however, pose a bigger threat.
+We do, however, spend a lot of time looking at our digital devices.
 The average American spends almost 11 hours a day in front of some type of screen, according to a 2016 Nielsen poll.
 Right now, reading this, you’re probably mainlining blue light.

 Some user experience designers have been criticizing our reliance on blue light, including Amber Case, author of the book Calm Technology.
 On her Medium blog she documented the way blue light has become “the color of the future,” thanks in part to films like 1982’s Blade Runner.
 The environmentally-motivated switch from incandescent light bulbs to high-efficiency (and high-wattage) LED bulbs further pushed us into blue light’s path.
 But, Case writes, “[i]f pop culture has helped lead us into a blue-lit reality that’s hurting us so much, it can help lead us toward a new design aesthetic bathed in orange.”